 COVID-19 Rapid Response Grant

 Many of the most important measures to prevent the transmission of COVID-19, such as hand washing, are vitally important practices in maintaining healthy livestock.
 This project sees livestock farmers as the perfect nodes through which to spread awareness of hygiene and infectious disease within their communities.
-By developing training in the context of animal infectious disease, this project will also train livestock farmers to manage, not only the spread of SARS-CoV-2 but many other diseases that spread among humans and livestock.
+By developing training in the context of animal infectious disease, this project also trains livestock farmers to manage not only the spread of SARS-CoV-2, but many other diseases that spread among humans and livestock.